demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-URL_Enrichment_-_Generic_v2_README.md

-Enriches URLs using one or more integrations.
+Enrich URLs using one or more integrations.

 URL enrichment includes:
 * SSL verification for URLs